-Spain might be known for its towering red wines, authentic age-worthy collectors’ pieces with a bold, Iberian personality.
-Still, Spanish winemakers are quite talented at making white wine.
+Spain might be known for its towering full-bodied red wines, authentic age-worthy collectors’ pieces with a bold, Iberian personality.
+Still, Spanish winemakers are quite talented at making white wines that are worth exploring, especially if you're a fan of popular white wine varieties like Chardonnay and Sauvignon Blanc.

 There’s more, Spanish white wines are incredibly diverse, and they can take the role of more commercial varieties like Chardonnay and Sauvignon, both in flavor and in popularity.